-As soon as you come back from work, list down the top 5 tasks you need to finish for the day
+As soon as you come back from work, write down the top 5 tasks you need to finish for the day

-Write it down and every time you lose focus, look back at this list – Very powerful and effective way to close the most important tasks for the day!
+Write it down and every time you lose focus, look back at this list – a very powerful and effective way to close the most important tasks for the day!

 Invest the time as soon as you come into work to finish the tasks that are top on your priority list